 Learn how to make the Best Mint Chocolate Chip Ice Cream from scratch.
-It’s the perfect little summertime treat to enjoy while entertaining this year!
+It's the perfect little summer dessert recipe to enjoy this Memorial Day Weekend!

-Mint Chocolate Chip Ice Cream is really easy to make.
-Essentially, you’ll create a “mint infusion” by heating milk and heavy cream in a sauce pan with fresh mint, steeping until the desired mint flavor is achieved (see recipe below).
+Mint Chocolate Chip Ice Cream is really easy to make because there are not a lot of ingredients that go into it.
+Essentially, you'll create a "mint infusion" by heating milk and heavy cream in a saucepan, then add the fresh mint, steeping until the desired mint flavor is achieved.

 What kind of mint is used in mint chocolate chip ice cream?

 I find fresh mint is best, and the bigger and leafier the greens even better!
 Really any type of fresh mint purchased at your local grocery store will be fine.

 If you have the choice between fresh mint sold as a bunch in the produce aisle vs. fresh mint in a plastic container, go for the fresh bunch!
 It always has more flavor than the kind you find in plastic containers.

 You can also throw in the mint stems and all, since the full plant is filled with mint flavor, and picking off the leaves I find is a tedious, unnecessary step.

 Then you'll combine the mint infusion with the egg yolks and cornstarch and cook the custard until thickened and reaches a temperature of 175-180F degrees.

 The Importance of Cooking an Egg Base Ice Cream

 It's important to reach this temperature so that you cook off any bacteria in the eggs.
 This will make it safe to eat.
 You can make ice cream without eggs, but personally, I find the egg-based custard recipes will provide the creamiest texture.